EdvardStudent23/gsm_sim800l_project/README.md

 * ![image](https://github.com/user-attachments/assets/71032a8b-92a0-46d8-992f-ac3196c0ba0d)

-To use lcd, you should download some files:
+To use lcd, you should download some files to
 After that you can go to your main.c, where you should include:
 ```
 #include "sim800l.h"